ghga-de/docs.ghga.de/user_docs/glossary.md

 :   Institution that requests access to data via the *GHGA Data Infrastructure*.

 general:Data Requester Representative (DRR)
 :   Natural person acting on behalf of the *Data Requester*.
-The term is used for persons communicating data access requests to the Research Data Controller on behalf of the Data Requester as well as for persons that were authorized to retrieve the data for the Data Requester in the corresponding Data Transfer Agreement.
+The term is used for persons communicating data access requests to the Research Data Controller on behalf of the Data Requester as well as for persons that were authorised to retrieve the data for the Data Requester in the corresponding Data Transfer Agreement.

 general:Data Steward
 :   Data Stewards are the staff members who (besides other duties) operate the GHGA Helpdesk.
 They are responsible for assisting users of the GHGA Data Infrastructure with data transfer to the GHGA Data Infrastructure, access requests and responding to queries.
 Data Stewards will be employed at each of the GHGA Data Hubs.